AlerianEmperor/Loop-CatMullClark-Subdivision/README.md

 The techniques in this project can be easily extended to implement other subdivision methods: Butterfly, DooSabin...
 More over, the source code only use hash map instead of the half-edge data structure, making it very easy to understand, and run very fast.

-PS: Feel Free To ask me if you don't understand the magic behind the code.

 # Loop Subdivision
 ![Loop_Subdivision_0](https://user-images.githubusercontent.com/93391908/140247603-b556cd3a-32d4-43ca-ab2d-c653c4b42a1e.png)